nilearn/nilearn/doc/building_blocks/searchlight.rst

 conservative than the ones obtained with a Bonferroni correction strategy.

-In Nilearn's :func:`nilearn.mass_univariate.permuted_ols` function, we permute a parametric t-test.
+In nilearn :func:`nilearn.mass_univariate.permuted_ols` function, we permute a parametric t-test.
 Unlike F-test, a t-test can be signed (*one-sided test*), that is both the absolute value and the sign of an effect are considered.
 Thus, only positive effects